 “Folic acid being the best paradigm—expecting mothers now take higher levels of this vitamin and can successfully prevent nearly two thirds of cases of spina bifida,” he said.
 “The ultimate goal is to create similar public health measures that could reduce the overall incidence of birth defects through prevention.
 But first, we have to know where and how to intervene.”

-The study, “Single-cell analysis of cardiogenesis reveals basis for organ level developmental defects,” was published online in Nature on July 24, 2019.
 The work at Gladstone was supported by the National Institutes of Health (NCRR grant C06 RR018928), the National Heart Lung and Blood Institute (grants R01 HL057181, P01 HL089707, UM1HL098179, UM1HL128761), the California Institute for Regenerative Medicine, the Roddenberry Foundation, the L.K.
 Whittier Foundation, and the Younger Family Fund, as well as a UCSF Chancellor’s Fellowship and the Discovery Fellows Program, a Genentech Foundation Fellowship, a Phi Beta Kappa Graduate Scholarship, an HHMI fellowship from the Damon Runyon Cancer Research Foundation, and a Winslow Family fellowship.

 Other authors of the paper include Sanjeev S. Ranade, Yu Huang, Hazel T. Salunga, and Amelia Schricker from Gladstone, as well as Satoshi Okawa and Srikanth Ravichandran from the University of Luxembourg.